opro/opro/README.md

       end
 ```

 By default all OAuth access is blacklisted.
 To whitelist all access, add `allow_oauth!` to your `ApplicationController` (this is not recommended).
-The best practice is to add allow or disallow code to each controller.
+The best practice is to add `allow_oauth!` or `disallow_oauth` to each and every controller.

 That should be all you need to do to get setup, congrats you're now able to authenticate users using OAuth!!